memgraph/docs/cypher-manual/clauses/delete.md

 ```

 Output:

 ```nocopy
 Empty set (0.001 sec)
 ```

-## Data set Queries
+## Dataset queries

 We encourage you to try out the examples by yourself.
-You can get our data set locally by executing the following query block.
+You can get our dataset locally by executing the following query block.

 ```cypher
 MATCH (n) DETACH DELETE n;